 He helps me off the floor and back onto the toilet where I resume explosive pooping and vomiting.
 He leaves to go continue scrubbing daughter vomit out of the carpet.
 I go, “BLEH!!!” and then hear, “Pshhhhhhhh!”
 I go “BLEH!!!” again, and again hear, “Pshhhhhhhh!”
 By about the third time I realize there is a crack in the bucket where it buckled under my face, and the vomit is now spewing out forcefully in all directions.
 Dear Hubsand reappears.
 “I broke the bucket,” I say.
 “I was wondering,” he says, bringing another bucket.
 “Don’t look at me!”
 I say.
 He goes, “??”
 So I admit “I guess we have no secrets here,” and then remind us both, “‘Mawage is a bwessed awangement.’”

 He goes back to our daughter, who is now falling out of our bed while vomiting over the side.
-I pass out again, waking this time splayed on the cold tiled floor in a slurry of my own vomit and shit.
+I pass out again, waking this time splayed with my face pressing into the cold tiled floor amid a slurry of my own vomit and shit.
 I am so thankful the house is otherwise completely clean, due to my having had TIME all day and help from the cleaning lady this morning.
 All I can think of are migrants living in freezing dirt huts in refugee camps near Greece and elsewhere.
 What unholy hell must illness like this be for them?

-I on the other hand, finally coming down off of high-velocity expulsion, have the privilege of flopping over into a clean fiberglass tub which I fill with hot soapy water.
+I on the other hand, finally coming down off of high-velocity expulsion, have the privilege of flopping over into a clean fiberglass tub which Dear Hubsand fills with hot soapy water.
 Beloved sweet relief.
 I’m also bwessed with this functioning and chawitable mawage to a Hubsand who is scrubbing floors, spreading towels, hauling laundry, the works.
 “Sorry I wore your shirt in a pool of my own vomit and diarrhea, Wove,” I tell him.
 Of course he forgives me.
 Because #Mawage.

 Fast forward an entire day of convalescence, and another of laundry, housecleaning, more laundry and more housecleaning.
 Slowly titrating water intake back by the teaspoonful –clean, fresh, delicious potable water on tap– Dear Daughter has barely moved from the couch except to the bathroom.
 And every normally performed function there by any of us is a victory.
 Peeing out your pee-hole instead of your butt, for example.
 We now refer to each fart as a “Dry Fart!” and celebrate them as such.
 You can tell ClaraJane is feeling better because she’s already taken a couple lunges at catching her beloved kitten, and is now semi-upright reading fairy books.